 Audio-visual technology such as video-conferencing is used in court proceedings, where available.
 This technology allows courts to connect directly to prison booths, or to any other video-conferencing device in New Zealand and overseas.

-Domestic violence providers are contracted by the Ministry of Justice to deliver safety and non-violence courses and services.
+Domestic and family violence providers are contracted by the Ministry of Justice to deliver safety and non-violence courses and services.
 We fund these through community-based provider groups across the country.

 Family Dispute Resolution providers are mediators who help families settle disputes about the care of their children.
 Parenting Through Separation courses give separating or separated parents information and support to make good decisions about the care of their children.